 High school research student Ayaan proposes a novel solution to common AI/ML classification problem

 Ayaan is a junior in high school from Saratoga, California, who worked with his mentor, a PhD candidate at Princeton, to conduct high-level research on Artificial Intelligence and Machine Learning.
-After reading several papers, Ayaan formulated his own research idea on image generation and classification.
+After reading several papers, Ayaan formulated his own ML research idea on image generation and classification.
 While working on this project, he was able to create an algorithm to help generate new images for classification.
-Read more to learn about Ayaan’s experience and the advice he has for future students.
+Read more to learn about Ayaan’s experience creating his AI/ML research project and the advice he has for future students.